Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the role and procedure of interim applications in progressing a civil claim.
-Focus your revision on:
+For SQE1, you are required to understand the role and procedure of interim applications in progressing a civil claim, with a focus on the following syllabus points:

 - the definition and purpose of interim applications in civil litigation